-I remember in my early 20's when I first started talking about wanting to go live in another country, I got a mixed response.
+I remember just after high school when I first started talking about wanting to go live in another country, I got a mixed response.

 Some thought it sounded like a cool dream.
 Some were surprised that I'd even be interested in that.
 Others were skeptical that I'd actually do it.
-And then I decided to go teach English in Mexico with International Language Programs and the reactions again weren't always positive.
+And then I announced that I was going to teach English in Mexico and the reactions again weren't always positive.

 I had never traveled anywhere at all.
 Hawaii was my biggest adventure but that had been a week long trip to the beach, not four months of really living somewhere where I didn't speak the language.
 Some who were closest to me were very supportive of my dreams (thank you, mom!).
 Others weren't just skeptical, but were outspokenly negative.
 They said it was a waste of money.
 Why would you pay to volunteer?
-They said I should focus on school.
+They asked, "Aren't you in school right now?"
 Why would I teach English if I didn't want to be a teacher for my career?
 They said it was dangerous.
 They said I wouldn't like it.